pierky/arouteserver/examples/rich/README.rst

 - Local networks are filtered, and also transit-free ASNs, "never via route-servers" networks, invalid paths and prefixes/origin ASNs which are not authorized by clients' AS-SETs (which are fetched from PeeringDB).
 - Dataset used for prefix validation extended using NIC.BR Whois DB dump and RPKI ROAs.
 - RPKI-based Origin Validation is enabled; INVALID routes are rejected.
+- RFC9234 route leak prevention using roles is configured.
 - A max-prefix limit is enforced on the basis of PeeringDB information.
 - Blackhole filtering is implemented with a rewrite-next-hop policy and can be triggered with BGP communities BLACKHOLE, 65534:0 and 999:666:0.
 - Control communities allow selective announcement control and prepending, also on the basis of peers RTT.